ColeTrammer/iros/docs/di/static_reflection.md

 Since the reflection information is stored in a tuple, it can be easily accessed without template metaprogramming.
 This should make it easier to implement various utilities.

+## Uses in library

+Providing static reflection information for a type enables several implementations in the library automatically.
+The current list is as follows:

+1. `di::format()` and `di::to_string()` will use the reflection information to print the contents of a type or enum.
+2. `di::hash()` will use the reflection information to hash the contents of a type.
+3. `di::serialize()` will use the reflection information to serialize the contents of a type or enum.
+4. `di::parse()` will use the reflection information to parse an enum from a string.

 ## Limitations

 The current implementation has a few limitations.
 The main one is that it does not support inheritance.
 In some cases,